8.3.1 Faculty Employment

 In the event such an individual is again employed as a candidate for tenure, probationary credit for the prior service may be awarded in the same manner as for service at another institution.

-Anything in this policy manual to the contrary notwithstanding, faculty members employed by the Medical College of Georgia (MCG) who hold a professorial rank in a tenure track position of assistant professor or above and who also hold a part-time or full-time appointment at the Veterans Administration Medical Center-Augusta (VA), shall be eligible for the award of tenure at Georgia Regents University upon completion of at least five (5) years of full-time or part-time service at the rank of assistant professor or higher, as noted in Section 220.127.116.11 of this Policy Manual.
+Anything in this policy manual to the contrary notwithstanding, faculty members employed by Augusta University who hold a professorial rank in a tenure track position of assistant professor or above and who also hold a part-time or full-time appointment at the Veterans Administration Medical Center-Augusta (VA), shall be eligible for the award of tenure at Augusta University upon completion of at least five years of full-time or part-time service at the rank of assistant professor or higher, as noted in this policy section.

-As part of its broad constitutional authority to manage the USG, the Board of Regents may exercise its authority to modify programs at various USG institutions.
-Such modification may result from a significant change of institutional mission or academic priorities that may be influenced by long-term declines in degree program productivity or financial exigency as noted in Section 8.5 of this Policy Manual.
+The Board of Regents may exercise its authority to modify programs at various USG institutions.
+Such modification may result from a significant change of institutional mission or academic priorities that may be influenced by long-term declines in degree program productivity or financial exigency.

 8.3.8 Non-Tenure Track Personnel